harrisj/trump_data/it_modernization/README.md

 ## Can You Tell Me More About These Names?

 No. I am mainly just trying to track who is at each agency, the types of systems they might be accessing (mentioned in news coverage as well as the general notion they are looking at HR/Contracting/Procurement systems) and a timeline of events for their action.
 Other news organizations like ProPublica and Wired already have excellent resources on who these people are and where they have come from.

+## I See an Error!
+Great, please go to the [Issues](https://github.com/harrisj/trump_data/issues) tab and let me know.
+I especially want to know if:

+- You see an error in the data
+- You have an idea for a new feature
+- There are some media reports or court filings I've missed that include DOGE activities

+## Other Useful Fields

+Okay, this is where it gets cool.
+I have some automations going for this file that make if helpful.
+First, I have JSON schemas defined for these files in the schemas directory.
+This includes a file with a master list of DOGE names so I don't misspell them in multiple places (Mike Russo here, Michael Russo there, etc.)

+I also have a pre-commit hook that makes the following files and keeps them up-to-date:

+- events.csv = a CSV dump of the events
+- people.yaml = a dump of the DOGE people with a listing of agencies they've been linked to and events they've been named

 ## PIAs and SORNs?